 The Rockwool logo is associated with the products the company manufactures.
 It reflects the main characteristics of stone wool building materials: durability, reliability, and safety.
 At the same time, the sign is filled with internal energy and dynamism, indicating the manufacturer’s desire to develop innovative technologies.

 Rockwool is the largest developer of innovative mineral wool materials.
-It works in the direction of thermal insulation, soundproofed suspended ceilings, panels for facades and trains, technical fiber, and production of the basis for growing plants.
+It works toward thermal insulation, soundproof suspended ceilings, facade and train panels, technical fiber, and the production of the basis for growing plants.
 The Rockwool logo unites 51 factories and 12 thousand employees.
 The headquarters are in Denmark.

 Rockwool’s history began in the early years of the 20th century (1909) with the extraction of gravel and limestone.
-The company moved to the insulators in 1937 under the American license obtained by one of the owners – Henrikom Henriksenom.
+The company moved to the insulators in 1937 under the American license obtained by one of the owners, Henrikom Henriksenom.
 In 1972, the partners divided the company.
-Its part, now known as Rockwool (since 1995) owned by descendants of Valdemar Kähler.
+It’s part of Rockwool (now known as Rockwool), owned by the descendants of Valdemar Kähler.

 Meaning and History

-The visual mark of the company is strong and constant, like a rock.
+The company’s visual mark is strong and consistent, like a rock.
 It has not changed over the years.
-Its presumed appearance is after 1995 when the company received its present name and began to be traded on the stock exchange.
+Its presumed appearance dates to after 1995, when the company adopted its present name and began trading on the stock exchange.

 The image is represented by the logo and the name that follows it.
-The logo immediately lets the consumer know what material the company works with.
-Rockwool is a compound word: “rock” – stone, and “wool” – a yarn.
+The logo immediately lets consumers know what materials the company works with.
+Rockwool is a compound word: “rock”, stone, and “wool”, a yarn.
 In combination, it is literally “rock yarn” or mineral, rock wool.

 What is Rockwool?